koolkodes-aws/oracle-gdd-sphere-dataset-loader/readme.md

 #### D. Load Execution

-Proceed with Step 3 (Hybrid Load Script).
-The script logic remains unchanged; `DBMS_CLOUD` manages the parallel data stream from Object Storage to the database engine.
+Proceed with Step 3 using the same SQL script.
+The `DBMS_CLOUD` package handles parallel reads from Object Storage, with the access driver managing streaming data transfer to the database instance.

 ## References